Faye Dunaway: 1967–1968: Early films and breakthrough

-The film was controversial on its original release for its supposed glorification of murderers and for its level of graphic violence, which was unprecedented at the time.
+The film was controversial on its original release for its supposed glorification of murderers and level of graphic violence, which was unprecedented at the time.
 It performed well at the box office and elevated Dunaway to stardom.
 Roger Ebert gave the film a rave review and wrote, "The performances throughout are flawless.
 Warren Beatty and Faye Dunaway, in the title roles, surpass anything they have done on the screen before, and establish themselves (somewhat to my surprise) as major actors."
-The film was nominated for ten Academy Awards, including Best Picture, and Dunaway received her first nomination for Best Actress.
+The film was nominated for 10 Academy Awards, including Best Picture, and Dunaway received her first nomination for Best Actress.
 Her performance earned her a BAFTA Award for Best Newcomer and a David di Donatello for Best Foreign Actress, and she was now among the most bankable actresses in Hollywood, as she later recalled.
 "It put me firmly in the ranks of actresses that would do work that was art.
 There are those who elevate the craft of acting to the art of acting, and now I would be among them.
 I was the golden girl at that time.
 One of those women who was going to be nominated year after year for an Oscar and would win at least one.
 The movie established the quality of my work.
 Bonnie and Clyde would also turn me into a star."